-Mentoring reinforces a positive self-image between mentees and enhances a professional identity and engagement in developmental activities.
+Mentoring reinforces a positive self-image between mentees and enhances a professional identity and engage in developmental activities.

-A good way to ensure that new hires lacking in some skills advance career-wise while working at a company is to train them.
+A good way to ensure that new hires lacking in some skills, advance career-wise while working at a company are to train them.
 Mentorship provides that training.

 A high-quality mentorship program put in place by the company creates a work environment where new and existing employees can grow in their job roles and have the opportunity for future career advancement.

 5. Low Employee Turnover

 One of the reasons why employees leave their job is lack of growth and development.

 If your workers feel like they haven’t grown or learned anything from working at the company, they will move on to a company where they can grow.

 Implementing a mentee and protégé system lowers employee turnover rate, because it creates a high success rate amongst mentees, by providing them with the tools and guidance they need to complete their job.